 Support Group (ON HOLD DURING THE PANDEMIC) - meets weekly for 2 hours on Monday nights in North Oakland.
 Up to 8 people, co-ed, all losses welcome.
 See the "Make a Payment" page for the next start date.

 One-on-One In Person (ON HOLD DURING THE PANDEMIC) - meet in person weekly for 50-60 minutes in my private practice in Southwest Berkeley.
-Openings on Wednesdays, Thursdays, Fridays & Saturdays.
+Openings on Fridays & Saturdays.
 Intake appointments available on Mondays.
-Your Kaiser or Blue Shield insurance *may* cover these meetings.

 One-on-One ONLINE program - meet via videoconference for 50-70 min at a regularly scheduled weekly appointment.
 You can purchase a Grief Recovery Handbook on your own, or I can drop-ship one to you before we start sessions.
 Our first meeting will be an intake conversation, a review of the participation agreement, and the time to make payment arrangements.

 Interested in participating in a 1-on-1 process with me?

 Contact me today by phone or e-mail, or go to the "Make a Payment" page of this website to register for the next seminar.
 It's never to early to start healing.